 For this type of account: Give name and EIN of: 8.
 Disregarded entity not owned by an The owner individual Legal entity 9.
 A valid trust, estate, or pension trust 10.
 Corporation or LLC electing corporate The corporation status on Form 8832 or Form 2553 11.
-Association, club, religious, charitable, The organization educational, or other tax-exempt organization The partnership
+Association, club, religious, charitable, The organization educational, or other tax-exempt organization 12.
+Partnership or multi-member LLC The partnership